Block Production and Emissions

 On Berachain, $BGT

-is distributed per block, meaning that the seven-day distribution period is consistently being pushed to "start" on the current block.
-Thus, this period should be viewed as a weekly sliding window based on the emissions at any given time during the previous week.
+is distributed per block, meaning that the three-day distribution period is consistently being pushed to "start" on the current block.
+Thus, this period should be viewed as a sliding window based on the emissions at any given time during the previous three days.

 $BGT